42048 Studio 3: Innovation

 This subject also contributes specifically to the development of the following Course Intended Learning Outcomes (CILOs):

-• Research, identify and evaluate the assumptions implicit in data and apply analytical techniques to facilitate business decision making (1.1)
+- Evaluate the assumptions implicit in data and apply analytical techniques to create innovative business solutions (1.1)

-• Convey information and decisions clearly in written, verbal and visual form to business stakeholders (2.1)
+- Communicate complex data-informed decisions clearly in written, verbal and visual form to a range of business stakeholders (2.1)

-• Interact with colleagues and stakeholders to work effectively towards agreed outcomes (2.2)
+- Collaborate with colleagues and a range of stakeholders to deliver negotiated business outcomes (2.2)

-• Integrate advanced data analysis techniques with business practices to generate actionable knowledge to inform and facilitate effective decision-making in local and international contexts (4.1)
+- Integrate advanced data analysis techniques with business practices to deliver new insights that drive effective decision-making in local and international contexts (4.1)

 Teaching and learning strategies